-I moved to the Netherlands from the US to start an academic job in the summer of 2022, purposefully arriving a few months before my work contract was set to start so that I could backpack all over Europe.
+I moved to the Netherlands from the US to start an academic job, purposefully arriving a few months before my work contract was set to start so that I could backpack all over Europe.

 After some shorter train trips near my new home base in the Netherlands, I embarked on a longer travel journey around Europe.
 In total, I visited 5 countries: Netherlands, Belgium, France, Switzerland, and Germany.